x

 • Elevators are not operational during fire and other building evacuation alarms.
 Therefore, in emergencies, some students with disabilities (such as those with limited mobility or visual impairments) may need assistance in evacuating the building.

-• During an emergency, students with disabilities requiring assistance should call University Police at 326-2911.
+• Students with disabilities like limited mobility or visual impairment should move to the staircases in buildings during fire emergencies or fire drills; and call 911 or University Police Department 956.326.2911 for assistance.
+Staircases are fire-resistant.
 Students are encouraged to ask an instructor, classmate or passer-by to stay with them until the police arrive.

-TAMIU and the DSS office maintain that students have the right to file a grievance when they believe equal access has been denied in regard to appropriate accommodations, modifications, auxiliary aids, or when they believe they have been discriminated against as described in Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990 Amendments Act of 2008.
+TAMIU and the DSS Office maintain that students have the right to file a grievance when they believe equal access has been denied in regard to appropriate accommodations, modifications, auxiliary aids, or when they believe they have been discriminated against as described in Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990 Amendments Act of 2008.

 Texas A&M International University has general grievance procedures that pertain to all (disabled and non-disabled) students.
 These procedures can be found in the Student Handbook.